Addiction | 6 min read

 On September 5, 2022

 Xanax and alcohol are a potentially dangerous combination and shouldn’t be taken together.
-However, sometimes people take them together accidentally and sometimes intentionally, which can be particularly dangerous.
+However, people sometimes take them together accidentally, and sometimes intentionally, which can be particularly hazardous.

-Here’s what you need to know about taking Xanax and alcohol together, the side effects, and why these drugs can be fatally dangerous when taken together.
+Here’s what you need to know about mixing alcohol and Xanax, the side effects, and why these drugs can be fatally dangerous when taken together.

-Alcohol might be commonly accepted as a recreational drug, but it also comes with a variety of short and long-term effects, including long-term health consequences.
+Alcohol might be commonly accepted as a recreational drug, but it also comes with a variety of short and long-term effects:[3]

 While Xanax and alcohol are considered safe when used responsibly and in reasonable doses, these medications can have a variety of frightening and potentially fatal interactions when taken together.